Intermittent Fasting | Coffee | Cream | Sweetener | Conclusion | Studies

 No, black coffee ☕ doesn’t break intermittent fasting.
 But coffee with cream or milk 🥛 does.

 Can I drink coffee on the 16 8 Diet?

-On a 16/8 intermittent fasting schedule, you are allowed to drink black coffee ☕ without milk and sugar while fasting.
+On a 16/8 intermittent fasting schedule, you can drink black coffee ☕ without milk and sugar while fasting.

 1Levine B, Klionsky DJ.
 Autophagy wins the 2016 Nobel Prize in Physiology or Medicine: Breakthroughs in baker’s yeast fuel advances in biomedical research.
 Proc Natl Acad Sci U S A. 2017 Jan 10;114(2):201-205. doi: 10.1073/pnas.1619876114.
 Epub 2016 Dec 30.
 PubMed PMID: 28039434; PubMed Central PMCID: PMC5240711.